-You can make homemade ice cream all year long with the proper tools and recipes.In this post, I’m going to show you How to make Homemade Ice Cream in a KitchenAid Attachment, along with some delicious recipes for you to try!
+You can make homemade ice cream all year long with the proper tools and recipes.In this post, I’m going to show you How to use a KitchenAid Ice Cream Maker, along with some delicious recipes for you to try!
 Let’s have an ice cream party!

 In addition to using our KitchenAid for homemade ice cream, we use our four-quart electric mixer too.
 For more info on this, read this post regarding How to Make Homemade Ice Cream in an Electric Ice Cream Maker!

 Homemade Ice Cream

 Self-proclaimed ice cream enthusiasts here!
 How about you?
 There is really nothing as delicious as homemade ice cream, especially when it’s freshly made.

 My recent obsession started after I purchased the KitchenAid Attachment.
 Churning it INSIDE my house (instead of outside using our 4-quart mixer) is pure genius.
 How did I not jump on the band-wagon when this first came out?
 It’s simple to use, and you can have freshly churned ice cream in 30 minutes!

 What do I need to make homemade ice cream?

 - KitchenAid 2 Quart Ice Cream Maker – For smaller batches.

 - If you can’t find the KitchenAid attachment, you can also use a Cuisinart 2-Quart Frozen Ice Cream Maker in it’s place.